gnprice/pysh/README.md

 It may produce values to be printed to its standard output; it may receive its standard input as one or more local variables like `_`.

+When run, a block may *produce* zero or more values in any one of the following ways:
+ * If the block consists of a single expression (and contains no `yield` expression), then it produces that expression's value.
+ * Otherwise, the block behaves like the body of a Python function
+   definition:
+   * If it contains no `yield` expression, then `return` produces the returned value, and finishing without `return` produces `None`.
+   * If it does contain a `yield`, then each `yield` produces the yielded value.

 When a value produced by the block is printed to the command's output, it is converted to a string as follows:
  * A string is used unmodified.